AngellusMortis/sxm-player/docs/installation.rst

 Requirements
 ------------

-Since this is an audio playing Discord bot, there are obviously some non-python requirements.
+Since this is an audio playing SiriusXM Player, there are obviously some non-python requirements.

 * `Python 3.6`_ +.
 This is avaible on Windows easily and it is also avaible